3: the CJ Interpretation of “Roguelike”

 Variable Worlds and Exploration:

-Related Features: Procedural Generation, Discovery mechanics (e.g.:potion identifying), Non-linear Maps.
+Related Features: Procedural Generation, Discovery mechanics (e.g.:Item identifying), Non-linear Maps, line of sight mechanics.

 The player should be able to learn how the rules of the game work, and to use that knowledge to predict the possible results of his action.
-If a bomb explodes when touched by fire, it should explode when touched by fire, it should not care if the fire came from an expected or unexpected source.
+If a bomb explodes when touched by fire, it should not care if the fire came from an expected or unexpected source, this would allow the players to experiment and get creative making their own strategies.
 The game should not care if a given unit is being controlled by a player or not, the rules of the game should apply based on the characteristics of the character.
 This principle is heavily related to the fairness in “Harsh but Fair” and “If you die it is your fault” kind of game.

-Related Features: “Monsters are players”, Procedural Generation, physics engines, traps that harm both players and enemies.
+Related Features: “Monsters are players”, Procedural Generation, physics engines, traps that harm both players and enemies, non-modal gameplay.

 The player should have to deal with the consequences of his actions.
 Note that without the previous principle of rules consistency this could be extremely frustrating.
-This helps make even minor decisions meaningful, and is related to the harshness in “Harsh but Fair” games.
+This helps make even minor decisions meaningful, and is related to the harshness in “Harsh but Fair” games, but it is important to note that this applies not only to bad outcomes but also to good ones too.
+This features encourages planning and tends to be hampered by too heavy influence of RNG, since too much randomness tends to make decisions inconsequential.

-Related Features: Permadeath, Resource management, save slot restriction.
+Related Features: Permadeath, Resource management, save slot restriction, Game-wide unlocks non-modal gameplay.

 Clear Communication with the player:

-Related Features: Character based display, Grid Maps, Character Sheets, Text descriptions
+Related Features: Character based display, Grid Maps, Character Sheets, Text descriptions, visual representation of equipped items.

 Wide and Meaningful range of choices: